-Private studios – Google search may provide information; however, we searched for signs in each town and spoke directly to someone at a realtor offices.
+Private studios – Google search may give information; however, we searched for signs in each town and spoke directly to someone at a realtor offices.
 Private studios and apartments are available for rent.
 We stayed in a 2 bedroom in La Gaulette for $35 USD.

 Low end hotels – There are several budget hotels.
-These are mostly located in the larger towns such as Grand Baie, Flic en Flak, Mahebourg.
+These are mostly in the larger towns such as Grand Baie, Flic en Flak, Mahebourg.
 Prices start from $40 USD.

 Food on Mauritius is excellent.
 Due to the diverse ethnicity of the people of Mauritius, ranging from Chinese, Indian, French, and African, local food has a blend of exotic flavors.
 Restaurants can get expensive, but there are plenty of budget options for local food.
 In the larger towns we found small and basic restaurants serving noodles, soup, and fried rice with costs between 60Rs and 120 Rs.
 Street vendors are available in nearly all beach towns.
-There are an assortment of options such as samosas and roti for less that 15Rs to fried noodles for 100 Rs.
+There are several options such as samosas and roti for less that 15Rs to fried noodles for 100 Rs.

 Read more here about Food in Mauritius.

 Renting a car in Mauritius is not cheap, so this is one thing to decide to splurge on or not.
 Renting a car helps in seeing more things, getting to some of the hiking areas and ease of just getting around.
 Pingouin Car Rental is the cheapest in Mauritius, with prices from $220 USD per week.